An article by

 The connection to the Bundesbank requires an EBICS server on both sides so that both sides can actively initiate the connection.
 Credits transfers, direct debits and card collections are transmitted in the respective PACS format.

 From a German point of view, the connection to the SEPA Clearer is certainly important for banks, but the corresponding EBA clearing service, STEP2, can also be accessed via EBICS.

 EBICS SEPA: Single European Payment Area (SEPA)

 Firstly SEPA describes a legal framework and technical implementation is of secondary importance.
 Similar handling of euro payments strengthens the economic area and national borders become meaningless.
 The legally uniform handling of payments will stay, while the technical services and standards are constantly changing and expanding.
 The practical processing of payments takes place via the Eurosystem of the European Central Bank.
 As part of the Eurosystem, the national central banks operate the market infrastructure for processing national payments.
 Seperate services are part of system as shown in the following picture for the BBk:

 There are many other clearing systems that are SEPA compliant.
 The current list is published at the EPC.

 Misunderstandings in connection with SEPA are mostly based on insufficient selectivity in the use of the terms.
 “SEPA payment” often means an SDD (SEPA Direct Debit), SCT (SEPA Credit Transfer) or SCC (SEPA Card Clearing).
 These are message types (XML according to ISO 20022).
 In EBICS transactions are also encrypted and compressed.

-In conclusion banks and corporates do use software solutions which allow easy use of transmission paths and formats. such as CBPay.
+In conclusion banks and corporates are advised to use software solutions that allow easy use of transmission paths and formats such as CPG.classic.